morgenliao/tongue/StoryBoard/SB_0102_lesson02.md

 场景01: Entrance Stage

 地图 :初始地图
+### 对话01
 T：Good morning，`What's you name？`
 S：`My name is ***.`
 T：My name is ***. `How old are you?`
 S：`I am ***`
 T: Today, we are going to make cakes.
+Look at there, there is a `big` cake.
+Say cake.
+S: Cake.
+T: Do you like cakes?
+S: ....
+T: Look, here are many cake.
-And I also want to introduce a new friend to you.
+T: And I also want to introduce a new friend to you.
 Guess, who will I introduce to you, a boy, or a girl?
 S: Boy/Girl
 T: Ah, she is a little girl, let’s go and see her.